NOAA-EDAB/esp_data_aggregation/README.md

 3. Create a detailed report for the most vulnerable stocks, incorporating data from the originial risk assessment as well as detailed species-specific information.

 ## Running a report
 The current preliminary report pulls data from many existing sources and creates several data visualizations.
 Reports for all northeast stocks have been compiled and can be viewed [here](https://NOAA-EDAB.github.io/esp_data_aggregation).
+Functions used for data analysis and visualization can be viewed in the `R` folder (primarily in `R/full_report_functions`).
+This report is generated with `bookdown`, and template files can be viewed in the `bookdown` folder.

+To recreate the reports:
+- Download the repo
+- Open the file `bookdown/render/render_bookdown_ghaction.R`.
-To create a report, download the repo and run the file `R/get_full_report.R` with the common name of your species of interest specified in sentence case (ex, "Acadian redfish".
-Functions used for data analysis and visualization can be viewed in the `R/full_report_functions` folder.
-The report template is the file `R/full_report_template.Rmd`.
+- Replace `all_species[num]` in the `lapply` function (line 69) with the common name of your species of interest in sentence case (ex, "Acadian redfish").
+Alternatively, change `num` to the numerical indices of your species of interest in the `all_species` vector.
+- Please note, this will take some time (2+ minutes per species).

 ## Next steps
 We continue to synthesize existing data on Northeast stocks, environment, and socioeconomics.
 We are currently refining our data analyses and beginning the preliminary risk assessment process.